Skip to main content

 With the support of Humanitarian Coalition Canada, Save the Children in Lebanon is providing winterization and hygiene kits to families in Baalbak, Eastern Lebanon, who have been displaced due to the Lebanon-Israel Conflict.
 This assistance is crucial in helping families stay warm, protected, and maintain basic hygiene during the harsh winter months.

-Save the Children mobilised immediately when conflict escalated in September 2024.
+When conflict escalated in 2024, Save the Children mobilised immediately.
 Over the past year, we've reached 311,069 people across Lebanon - including 131,107 children - with life-saving support and services to help families recover.

 Supporting children's mental health and protection